thebitmonk/send_post_api/docs/SubaccounteventApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="eventRouterGetAllEventsOfASubAccountFromASpecificNodeForAGivenTimeRange"></a>
+<a name="eventRouterGetAllEventsOfAAccountFromASpecificNode"></a>
-# **eventRouterGetAllEventsOfASubAccountFromASpecificNodeForAGivenTimeRange**
+# **eventRouterGetAllEventsOfAAccountFromASpecificNode**
-> [ModelsQEvent] eventRouterGetAllEventsOfASubAccountFromASpecificNodeForAGivenTimeRange(xSubAccountApiKey)
+> [ModelsQEvent] eventRouterGetAllEventsOfAAccountFromASpecificNode(xAccountApiKey)

-Find all events of a sub-account from a specific node for a give time-range
+Find all events of a account from a specific node

 ### Example
 ```javascript